Mohegan Sun Poker Room Review

 Mohegan Sun moved its poker room in 2019 and subsequently reduced tables and changed tournament offerings in 2021 and 2022.
 We recently stopped in for a visit to play a tournament and update this review.
 Previous to the move, having to wind through the Casino of the Sky and the Casino of the Wind, to find the poker room wasn’t an easy task.
 You had to pay pretty close attention to the signs at every bend.
 The journey was always worth it, as the Mohegan Sun poker room always provided a top-notch experience.
-However, the decision to move across the casino near the Autumn entrance, convenient to both the Indian Summer and RiverView garages, has made access to the room much better.
+However, the decision to move across the casino near the Autumn entrance, convenient to both the Indian Summer and RiverView garages, made access to the room much better.

 Mohegan Sun Setting